Qinzixin/FYP/README.md

 # FYP
 This is the Final Year Project code repository for the project **shape approximation**.

+The shape approxiamation problem has wide application in the field of geography, spatial data mining and computing geometry.
-The aim of this work is to review, implement and benchmark algorithms for generating polygons which characterizes the shape of a set of points.
+The aim of this project is to review, implement and benchmark algorithms for generating polygons which characterizes the shape of a set of points.
+This repository provides my implementation for the chi algorithm.

 Candidate: Zixin Qin